Amsterdam/schema-tools/README.md

 * tag the release X.Y.Z with ``git tag -a vX.Y.Z -m "Bump to vX.Y.Z"``;
 * push the tag to GitHub with ``git push origin --tags``;
 * release to PyPI: ``make upload`` (requires the PyPI secret).

+## Mocking data

+The schematools library contains two Django management commands to generate mock data.
+The first one is `create_mock_data` which generates mock data for all the datasets that are found at the configured schema location `SCHEMA_URL`.

+The `create_mock_data` command has some options, e.g. to change the default number of generated records (`--size`), to skip datasets (`--skip`) or to use a subset of the datasets (`--limit-to`).
+To avoid duplicate pk's on subsequent runs the `--start-at` options can be used.

+During record generation in `create_mock_data`, the relations are not added, so foreign key fields will be filled with NULL values.

+There is a second management command `relate_mock_data` that can be used to add the relations.
+This command also has `--limit-to` and `--skip` optis.

+NB.
+When `--limit-to` is being used, the command can fail when datasets that are involved in a relation are missing, so make sure to include all relavant datasets.

+For convenience an additional management command `truncate_tables` has been added, to truncate all tables.